LostbBlizzard/UCodeLang/README.md

 To Download the project just download files and run

-- The VS_2019.bat file(If you use VSCode 2019) to build vscode project files.
+- The VS_2019.bat file(If you use VS 2019) to build vs project files and open the project in visual studio.

+- The VS_2022.bat file(If you use VS 2022) to build vs project files and open the project in visual studio.

+- The GNU_Make.bat file(If you use GCC on windows) and run "make" to build it.

+- The GNU_Make.sh file(If you use GCC on linux or Mac) and run "make" to build it.

+- The XCode.sh file(If you use XCode) and and open the project in XCode

 - Other build systems im not sure about. make a pull request if you know how to do it.